0Miquel/Pytorch-training-toolkit/README.md

 ### Hydra
 Hydra is a framework that simplifies the development of research and other complex applications.

-Using Hydra in the pipeline you will be able to have a modular configuration schema in order to build your experiment configurations easier.
+It makes it possible to have a modular configuration schema in order to build your experiment configurations easier.

 The Hydra configuration schema is the following: